tonymm81/table_project/README.md

 wlan bulb controlling working, wlan switces working add back json library

-added max and min distance where you can adjust the table on ask user function
+added max and min distance where you can adjust the table on ask user function. make also software limit to max and min positions.